 The original CCRs were written by the North Development Company (the developer of Bedford Estates) and four filings were recorded with Tarrant County as the Addition was built out.
 The responsibility for their enforcement was transferred to the Bedford Estates HOA when it was incorporated in 1997.
 The last filing of the CCRs by the Association was by a majority of the then property owners in Bedford Estates and filed by the County Clerk on March 26, 2013 and incorporated all filings previously registered by the North Development Company.

 Since that time, the Texas legislation has passed several comprehensive bills to protect owners from HOA overreach, to help ensure proper HOA governance and equitable enforcement.
-There are four statutes enacted in 2021 that required the Association to file Resolutions with Tarrant County.
+There are five statutes enacted in 2021 that required the Association to file Resolutions with Tarrant County.
 These are posted elsewhere under this tab.

-Please CLICK HERE to be transferred to the Texas State Law Library if you wish to review in detail the ALL laws that govern HOAs in Texas.
+Please CLICK HERE to be transferred to the Texas State Law Library if you wish to review in detail ALL laws that govern HOAs in Texas.
 If you'd prefer a quick synopsis of the 87th legislative session action items for HOAs, you can find them elsewhere under this tab.
 Please note that this list was prepared by a Texas Attorney.

 Texas Property Code, Chapter 202 This chapter discusses “restrictive covenants” in general, their construction, and their enforcement.
 It lists certain restrictions that are prohibited by law and also contains a provision related to an association's duty to file dedicatory instruments with the county.